tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/apimanagement/ApiManagementREST/Azure-API-Management-REST-API-Logger-entity.md

   - zh-cn
   - zh-tw
 ---

-# Azure API Management REST API Logger entity
+# Azure API Management REST API Logger entity (deprecated)

+> [!WARNING]
+> This page is deprecated.
+>
+> Please refer to the [documentation on accessing the Azure API Management REST API through Azure Resource Manager](https://docs.microsoft.com/en-us/rest/api/apimanagement/) instead.

 The Logger entity in API Management represents an event sink that you can use to log API Management events.
 Currently the Logger entity supports logging API Management events to [Azure Event Hubs](https://azure.microsoft.com/services/event-hubs/).

  This topic describes how to manage loggers by using the API Management REST API.